Day 1

 Riding: 4 - 6 hours

-Awake in this beautiful hotel, enjoy breakfast and continue your tour through the Calchaqui valley with its unique landscapes.
+After breakfast you continue your tour through the Calchaqui valley with its unique landscapes.
 At midday stop for a light lunch at the Brealito river.
 Afterwards, ride along canyons until reaching the Brealito lagoon and then continue to Molinos.
-There is time to visit the church where the remains of Isasmendi lay before heading out for dinner.
+There is time to visit the church where the remains of Isasmendi (the last Spanish royal governor in Salta) lay before heading out for dinner.

 Day 9